- Aug 12, 2019

 NGINX’s major downside is that it cannot process dynamic content natively.
 To handle PHP and other requests for dynamic content, NGINX must pass them to an external processor for execution, and wait for the rendered content to be sent back (slowing down the process).

-How to Choose the Right Type of Server for Your Website
+Apache vs NGINX: How to Choose the Right Server for Your Website

 In most areas, both of these servers compete well with one another.
 Still, they have distinct strengths.
 Apache comes with greater documentation and better support for loading various dynamic modules, while NGINX can serve a lot of static content and media streams for high-traffic websites.